Skip to main content

 QMJ — Quality / Momentum / Junk

-Quarterly multi-factor composite combining quality, momentum and a junk-rank score on the long side.
+Quarterly long-only basket combining quality, momentum and a junk-rank score.

 MomentumLive